fau-fahimipour-lab/biocomplexity-2023/Supplement-01-A-Primer-of-R.md

 A = matrix(          ## call the `matrix` function to indicate that I want to make a matrix
     c(1, 2, 3, 4),   ## specify the values in each cell of my matrix
     nrow = 2,        ## indicate that my matrix has 2 rows
-    by.row = TRUE    ## indicate that I want to fill in my matrix by row )                    ## close the parentheses on `matrix`
+    byrow = TRUE     ## indicate that I want to fill in my matrix by row )                    ## close the parentheses on `matrix`
 ```